huynguy-db/arcion-docs/content/docs/references/dynamic-reinitialization.md

 The schema of the tables that require reinitialization.

 ### `remove-tables`
 A list of table names that you want to permanently remove from this replication jobs’s replication set.
-However, `remove-tables` doesn't drop the table on target.
-It only stops the replicanttion job from replicating the tables to the target tables.
+However, `remove-tables` doesn't drop the table on target, it only stops the replication job from replicating the tables to the target tables.

 ### `add-tables`
-A list of tables to be that you want to add in the replication set.
+A list of tables that you want to add in the replication set.

 ### `reinit-tables`
 A list of tables to reinitialize from scratch.
 Reinitialization means that the target tables lose all data and undergo a fresh reinitialization.